womeimingzi11/moreThanANOVA/resource/page/overview.md

 Howver, what others do are not always right, are they?
 At least, are not always suitable for any situations.

-## Beyond ANOVA
+## Beyond one-way ANOVA

-Here, we don't state what is ANOVA, there are amount of articles and videos about this topic.
+Here, we don't state what is one-way ANOVA, there are amount of articles and videos about this topic.

-For what I can tell, there is an **premise** of ANOVA, in fact it is a premise for all t-test family, is **Normal Distribution**(also Known as **Gaussian Distribution**).
+For what I can tell, there is an **premise** of one-way ANOVA, in fact it is a premise for all parametric family, is **Normal Distribution**(also Known as **Gaussian Distribution**).
 Once your data do not meet normal distribution, maybe you want to transform them, like log(x+1), square-root, log, etc.

 However, we are not always lucky dogs, literally, it even never works for me in my current research.